-Applications by candidates with a "Matura" degree or with a degree considered equivalent by the Academy of Art and Design are accepted.
-In case of a particularly convincing artistic potential, an application "sur dossier" may apply.
-Detailed conditions: see the website of the FHNW Academy of Art and Design.
+ADMISSION Applications by candidates with a "Matura" degree or with a degree considered equivalent by the Academy of Art and Design are accepted.
+In case of a particularly convincing artistic potential, an application admission on the basis of exceptional talent may apply.
+Detailed conditions: see the website of the Basel Academy of Art and Design FHNW.
 In the first round of the admission process, accepted candidates submit a portfolio of their artistic work and a cover letter including your motivation to study art.
 In the second round, up to forty candidates are invited to an admission interview.
-In general, twenty-two students are accepted to the bachelor's program.

-- The application deadline is 15 February 2023.
+In general, twenty-two students are accepted to the bachelor's program. - The application deadline is 15 February 2024.

-STUDY COSTS

-There is a registration fee of CHF 200.-.
+STUDY COSTS There is a registration and immatriculation fee of CHF 200.-.
 NEW: MUCH REDUCED SEMESTER FEE FOR NON-EU/EFTA STUDENTS!
 The semester fee of CHF 700.- applies to students who have residence in Switzerland and the Principality of Liechtenstein under scholarship law.
 Students with residence under civil law in the EU/EFTA pay CHF 1000.-.
 All other students (non-EU/EFTA) pay CHF 1250.-.
 The fee for the Bachelor-Thesis is CHF 300.-.